roosaramendis/DRAGON-VOICEMODE/README.md

 <b>3.
 After that, set your input audio device in Windows settings to the virtual audio device output as your input device.
 Then you can set other software or games input device as default.

 *Please keep in mind that if you are using a virtual audio device as the input, you must use Dragon Voice Mode to use your voice.
-You can change your settings when you are not using Dragon Voice Mode.</b>
+You can change your settings when you are not using DragonVoiceMode.</b>

 # How to use from code